Joystickplays/GoMod/README.md

 ## What is this project?

-This is a hobby project of mine.
-This is just a moderator bot I built for Discord for fun.
+This is supposedly an all-in-one moderator bot I built for Discord.

 ## What makes it stand out from other competitors?